BRReed/hello-relativepath/README.md

 2. Navigate to the repo directory in your shell.

-3. Enter the command `sh hello-world-deploy.sh` into your shell.
+3. Enter the command `sh scripts/hello-world-deploy.sh` into your shell.